 - Distributed Acoustic Sensing optical fiber (DAS) uses interference effects along the fiber caused by changes in strain from acoustic signals to record seismic events in a borehole or along a pipeline, where leaks in the pipeline can be detected and accurately located.

 MMV Issues CCUS Operators must Contend with:

-- Confirming the injected CO2 is staying within the target formation.
+- Confirming the injected CO2 is staying within the storage formation.

-- Confirming caprock integrity such that no CO2 escapes.
+- Confirming caprock integrity so that no CO2 escapes.